strands-project/mongodb_store/ros_datacentre/README.md

 Both mongodb and config_manager can be started together using the datacentre.launch file:

 ```
-HOSTNAME=yourhost roslaunch strands_datacentre datacentre.launch db_path:=/path/to/db db_port:=62345
+HOSTNAME=yourhost roslaunch ros_datacentre datacentre.launch db_path:=/path/to/db db_port:=62345
 ```

-The HOSTNAME env variable is required; db_path will default to /opt/strands/strands_datacentre and db_port will default to 62345.
+The HOSTNAME env variable is required; db_path will default to /opt/strands/ros_datacentre and db_port will default to 62345.